PySpark transforms are used for additional control and flexibility in configuring transformations on Ascend.

 from pyspark.sql.window import Window import pyspark.sql.functions as fn

-The inbuilt transform function can be developed in two ways:
+The default transform function can be expanded in two ways:

 - Perform complex SQLs with temporary WITH clauses, subqueries, and other nested SQL approaches.